Welcome......to my

 Nearly all of the research I do these days is part of the work of community

 organizations striving for social change.
-Even the two most recent books
+The most recent books

-I've worked on are focused on the craft of doing community-based research.
+I've worked on are focused on building the capacity of the community sector.

 You can click on the book graphics to find out more.

-Consequently, all of my research these days starts with the word "community."
+Consequently, all of my research, teaching, and community work these days starts with the word "community."

-The three main topics I work on are called community organizing and development,
+The two main topics I work on are called community organizing and development, and

-For those of you who want to see even more, you can
+For those of you who want to know more, you can

 view my

-full vita (for those not familiar with the term, a vita is a very long
+full curriculum vita (for those not familiar with the term, it is a very long

 resume)